 Roots & Roses offers classes and workshops on many aspects of herbalism, acupressure, and self-care.
 Each class balances the intellectual information with the real heart-felt wisdom of the plants.
 Emily believes in building intimate relationships with each plant, as opposed to memorizing lists of indications out of a book.
 She encourages her students to focus on a few plant allies and learn from their own experience as much as possible.
 Some past topics include: Introduction to Herbalism; Herbal Actions and Energetics; Herbs & Acupressure for Emotional Balancing; Herbs for Thyroid Health; Herbs for Muscle & Nerve Pain; Medicine Making: Tinctures, Oils, & Salves; How to Make Your Own Mushroom Double-Extractions.
 See more below!

-For students with a strong background in herbalism, there is a Clinical Roundtable offered weekly.
+For students with a strong background in herbalism, there is a Clinical Roundtable offered every other Wednesday.
 This class gives students and practitioners an opportunity to see many case studies together as a group.
 The participants get exposure to different therapeutic approaches, as they organically gain confidence in their own relationship with the plants.